-The present case u/sec 2A(2) of Industrial Disputes Act, 1947 was filed by the applicant, Shri Pradip Porey praying for reinstatement in service with full back wages and other consequential reliefs.
+The present case u/sec 2A (2) of Industrial Disputes Act, 1947 was filed by the applicant, Shri Abhijit Ghosh praying for reinstatement in service with full back wages and other consequential relief.

-The fact of the case in nutshell is that applicant's name came in employment role on 13.12.2007 and he was working at the factory of the Company namely M/s.
-Indo Thai Flexible Tubes Ltd. as a workman without an iota of blemish and / or any adverse report.
+The fact of the case in a nutshell is that applicant's name came in employment role and he was working at the factory of the Company M/s.
+Indo Thai Flexible Tubes Ltd. as a workman without any iota of blemish and / or any adverse report.
 Applicant has claimed that he used to draw Rs.
-7,500/- per month.
-Applicant Shri Pradip Porey has alleged that though the Company deducted the Provident Fund, it did not deposit the same to the office of the Regional Provident Fund Commissioner and this fact was communicated to the office of the Regional Provident Fund Commissioner vide letter dated 02.05.13 but yielded no result.
+6,500/- per month.
+Applicant Shri Abhijit Ghosh has alleged that though the Company deducted the Provident Fund from his earned wages it did not deposit the same to the office of the Regional Provident Fund Commissioner and this fact was communicated to the office of the Regional Provident Fund Commissioner vide letter dated 02.05.13 but yielded no result.

 Applicant has further alleged that the company forced the workman to discontinue his service by way of refusal of employment.
 According to the applicant, company threatened the workman that so long he would not submit resignation letter, he would not get his statutory payments.
-Finding no other alternative, the workman was compelled to submit his resignation letter on 27.03.14 under duress and intimidation with pressure which is nothing but "alleged consequential effect of termination of service under the veil of forced resignation."
+Finding no other alternative, the workman was compelled to submit his resignation letter on 06.11.2013 under duress and intimidation with pressure which is nothing but "alleged consequential effect of termination of service under the veil of forced resignation."

-In spite of repeated request by the workman to take him back in employment, the employer kept mum, rather recruited fresh workman adopting unfair measure of anti-labour policy and also taking the advantage of illiteracy and poverty of the workman.
+In spite of repeated requests by the workman to take him back in employment, the employer kept mum, rather recruited fresh workman adopting unfair measure of anti-labour policy and also taking the advantage of illiteracy and poverty of the workman.